 Firstly, it was my catharsis.
 By abstracting the youth’s self-inflicted death and putting it on a character in a play, I was able to ‘deal with’ what I was going through, and absolved myself from actually having to do the same thing for real.

 Secondly, it showed me I had a new friend.
 I gave this piece—which was really very revelatory, open and incredibly honest—to somebody I had started spending time with at school, and his reaction was perfect: he took it seriously, but he didn’t panic.
-He just talked about it as a piece of writing, and encouraged me to show it to other people.
+He just talked about it as a piece of writing, and encouraged me to show it to other people, which I did.
 I knew now I had someone again I could trust.

 Thirdly, it made me realise I was able to write.
 I gave the piece to my German teacher at school who, unbeknownst to me, gave it to a man who happened to be my favourite actor at the Stadttheater Basel, where we routinely saw maybe a dozen plays each season.
 Henning Köhler.
 He was invited to our school to give a talk about theatre and acting generally, and at the end of that talk he said: “and one of you has written a really good play.”
 I went up to him afterwards and said: “that may have been me.”